 Again, I would like to inform you that RAM Types are NOT backward or forward-compatible.
 You cannot use a DDR4 stick on a PC designed for DDR5 or vice versa.

 Also Read: Will DDR5 RAM Work on DDR4 Motherboard?

 How To Check RAM Type in Windows 10

-There’s a few ways you can check the type of RAM in your PC.
+You can check the Type of RAM in your PC in a few ways:

 - Task Manager (only for DDR3 and below)

-- Furthermore, you can also inspect the RAM sticks physically to see the type.
+- You can also physically inspect the RAM sticks to see the Type

 Let’s look at how to use each method.